-Documentary filmmakers Simon Schneider and Sarah Sharkey Pearce’s film Resident Orca is a survival story about Southern Resident killer whale Sk’aliCh’elh-tenaut, also known as Lolita or Tokitae, and the efforts to return her to her pod in the Salish Sea from five decades of living and performing at the Miami Seaquarium.
-In a dedicated rescue effort by matriarchal leaders Squil-le-he-le, Raynell Morris, and Tah-Mahs, Ellie Kinley, of Lummi Nation, the Lhaq’temish, or People of the Sea, along with a former Lolita Seaquarium trainer, NFL football team owner, a billionaire philanthropist, and killer whale experts, Resident Orca tells a heartwarming but also heart-wrenching story that is a mirror to the human and natural world.
+Documentary filmmakers Simon Schneider and Sarah Sharkey Pearce’s Resident Orca is a survival story about Southern Resident killer whale Sk’aliCh’elh-tenaut, also known as Lolita or Tokitae.
+Specifically, the film chronicles the efforts to return her to her pod in the Salish Sea from five decades of living and performing at the Miami Seaquarium.
+In a dedicated rescue effort by matriarchal leaders Squil-le-he-le, Raynell Morris, and Tah-Mahs, Ellie Kinley, of Lummi Nation, the Lhaq’temish, or People of the Sea, along with a former Lolita Seaquarium trainer, NFL football team owner, a billionaire philanthropist, and killer whale experts, the documentary tells a heartwarming but heart-wrenching story that is a mirror to the human and natural world.

 The Salish Sea in the Pacific Ocean, located in British Columbia and Washington state, is where Lolita, captured in the 1970s for marine park entertainment, was separated from her mother as a baby.
 Not only was this captured on film and photographed, but this horrific episode had significant consequences for the survival of the Southern Resident killer whale population, which today exists in the low 70s, in decline, and since 2005 has been listed under the Endangered Species Act.
 Among other factors contributing to what might be extinction for this particular group of killer whales are the reduction of salmon, increased noise and disturbance of sea vessels, and water pollution.